KristanLaimon/WhatsBotCord.js/README.md

 });
 //1.
 You can add commands by just instatiating them or... bot.Commands.Add(new PingCommand(), CommandType.Normal);
 //2.
-By declaring them directly on Add method (Example of how a command workd) bot.Commands.Add(
+By declaring them directly on Add method bot.Commands.Add(
   {
     name: "forwardmsg",